Elixir-Scribe/elixir-scribe/README.md

 ### Elixir Scribe Generators

-This generators provide developers with the tools to go from zero to hero in no time, while following a Clean Software Architecture that encourages Clean Code when building their Apps or APIs.
+This generators provide developers with the tools to go from zero to hero in no time, while following a **Self-Documented Folder Structure** that encourages **Single Responsibility Code** when building their Apps or APIs.

 #### Typed Contracts